 While chainsawing, your eyes are particularly vulnerable to injury from all the flying chips of wood.
 And if you have any experience using a chainsaw, you know how vital it is to have unencumbered vision.

-So if you opt against wearing a full helmet, make sure you at least wear a pair of protective eye glasses.
+So if you opt against wearing a full helmet, make sure you at least wear a pair of protective eyeglasses.
+Some people even recommending wearing safety glasses underneath a helmet with a face mask to provide the most chainsaw eye protection.